Asking for God’s guidance.

 4. HOW GOD RESPONDS

 How then, as Christians, do we expect God to guide us after asking for it?

 Secondly, and not surprisingly, we would look out for advice from people we respect, especially Christian friends and mature family members.
-In other words, as I have previously explained under “Advice from others” God will respond to our request through these people.
+In other words, as I have previously explained under “Advice through others” God will respond to our request (for guidance) through these people.

-Thirdly, and again not surprisingly, we would look for positive and negative ‘leadings’ as presented in that earlier article.
+Thirdly, and again not surprisingly, we would look for positive and negative ‘leadings’ from God as presented in that earlier article.